-Connection and performance quality can be influenced by many factors.
-If your connection is somewhat lacking, it might be a good idea to check with your Internet Service Provider (ISP) for any known network interruptions.
-If everything is fine on your ISP’s end you can also try restarting your modem – this is good practice for a home WiFi connection and can often be a simple solution to your connection problems.
+Of course, this is hardly an ideal solution, especially if you know your broadband service should be fast enough to deliver the quality you're paying for.
+In this case, you might want to check with your Internet Service Provider (ISP) for possible network interruptions or connection issues with your service.
+If everything is fine on your ISP’s end you can also try restarting your modem – this is good practice any time you encounter an issue with your home Wi-Fi connection, and can often be a simple solution to your connection problems.

-If you’re on a public WiFi (e.g. cafe, library or other public place) then there’s a fair chance there a lot of people on that same network all trying to get their slice of that sweet, sweet bandwidth.
-Unfortunately, there’s not much you can do in a situation like this as most public WiFis have a bandwidth cap, which will slow the connection speed down if it becomes too crowded.
+If you’re on a public Wi-Fi (e.g. café, library or other public place) then there’s a fair chance a lot of people on that same network are all trying to get their slice of that sweet, sweet bandwidth.
+Unfortunately, there’s not much you can do in a situation like this as most public Wi-Fi networks have a bandwidth cap, which will slow the connection speed down if it becomes too crowded.
 Best save Netflix for home.

-If you’ve attempted connecting your Xbox with an ethernet cable and haven't noticed an improvement in your stream, try these easy steps.
+If you’ve attempted connecting your Xbox One with an Ethernet cable and haven't noticed an improvement in your stream, try these easy steps.

 How do I check the status of my Xbox Live?

-This can be done straight from your browser through the official Xbox website.
+You can do this straight from your browser through the official Xbox website.
 Like any online service, Xbox Live can experience interruptions and network issues with core services and particular applications.
 If Xbox Live is experiencing issues with Netflix (as pictured below), then try accessing Netflix from another device (if available).

 How do I delete corrupted data from my Xbox?